deNBI/cloud-user-docs/wiki/Tutorials/Elixir_OIDC/Elixir_AAI_OIDC.md

 ```

 ### Keystone configuration

-Configure your keystone.conf to include in the [auth] section oidc in the list of authentication methods and the keystone.auth.plugins.mapped.Mapped class for its implementation:
+Configure the [auth] section of your keystone.conf to include `oidc` in the list of authentication methods.
+You also have to specify the class implementing oidc in the same section (`keystone.auth.plugins.mapped.Mapped`):

 ```
 [auth]